tldr-pages/tldr/pages/linux/pdfxup.md

 `pdfxup -x {{3}} -y {{2}} -o {{path/to/output.pdf}} {{path/to/input.pdf}}`

-- Booklet mode (2-up and pages are sorted to form a book when folded):
+- Create a PDF in booklet mode (2-up and pages are sorted to form a book when folded):

 `pdfxup -b -o {{path/to/output.pdf}} {{path/to/input.pdf}}`